superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ### Function to generate sentence embeddings using the Universal Sentence Encoder

-The **`embeddingGenerator`** function is called when the user clicks a "Generate Embedding" button, and loads the Universal Sentence Encoder model, generates sentence embeddings for a list of sentences, and updates the component's state with the results.
+The **`embeddingGenerator`** function is called when the user clicks a "Generate Embedding" button.
+It loads the Universal Sentence Encoder model, generates sentence embeddings for a list of sentences, and updates the component's state with the results.
 It also handles potential errors.

 ```tsx
   // Generate embeddings using Universal Sentence Encoder (Cer., et al., 2018)